About the DAHC

-The Digital Arts & Humanities Commons (DAHC) is an open floor plan interdisciplinary co-working space for digital scholarship and pedagogy located in Music 1410 (formerly the Arts Library).
+The Digital Arts & Humanities Commons (DAHC) is an open floor plan interdisciplinary co-working space for digital scholarship, pedagogy, and creative practice located in Music 1410 (formerly the Arts Library).
 The Commons vision is a vibrant, accessible space for open research and interdisciplinary collaboration, bringing together faculty, graduate students, and undergraduates.

 Contact firstname.lastname@example.org for reservations; see the Print Spot front desk for checkout.

 - DAHC email: email@example.com

 - Faculty Director: Jeremy Douglass

 - Jon Jablonski, Library

 - Claudia Moser, History of Art & Architecture